seutje/emergent-properties/PLAN.md

 - [x] [AI] Add a Random Model control to the training panel so users can reseed weights without running training.
 - [x] [AI] Add a Finetune training control that continues new runs from the current active model weights.
 - [x] [AI] Automatically reseed the active model at startup and whenever a new track begins playback.
+- [x] [AI] Delay new track playback by ~1 second so curated/loaded models have time to hydrate before audio starts piping through.

 **Acceptance criteria:**
 - App meets DESIGN.md §19 acceptance criteria.